isitix/devops_hands_on_training/ansible/day1.md

 ### Accessing a remote machine *ubuntu1*

-To get a machine ansible ready, see : https://github.com/isitix/isitix.github.io/blob/master/_posts/2018-06-19-debian-ansible-ready.markdown
+To get a machine ansible ready, see : <https://github.com/isitix/isitix.github.io/blob/master/_posts/2018-06-19-debian-ansible-ready.markdown>

 #### Setting a new VM

 + Clone your ubuntu VM (snapshot before ansible)
 + Edit /etc/hosts and /etc/hostname to modify hostname

-#### 1) Configure a fixed Ip address
+#### 1) Configure a static Ip address

-To configure a fixed ip address in Ubuntu, see : https://www.configserverfirewall.com/ubuntu-linux/configure-ubuntu-server-static-ip-address/
+To configure a fixed ip address in Ubuntu, see : <https://www.configserverfirewall.com/ubuntu-linux/configure-ubuntu-server-static-ip-address/>

 + Go to /etc/netplan
 + Edit 50-cloud-init.yaml file

 Add the following lines to the yaml file :

 ```yaml
 network: